You’ve probably been told that rats are nocturnal…which also leads you to wonder why you have seen a rat in your garden in daylight?

 Rat Is Brave

-This rat might just be a brave rodent who simply isn’t scared to strut their stuff through your garden!
+This rat might be a brave rodent who isn’t scared to strut its stuff through your garden!

 If a rat is used to being around humans, it is possible that they are just not scared at all.

-I have seen rats in underground stations, and even running freely on a sidewalk whilst people look on in amazement!
+I have seen rats in underground stations and even running freely on a sidewalk while people look on in amazement!

-Most rats are fearful of human interaction and will do anything they can to avoid coming into contact with us.
-Some rats do not seem to care!
+Most rats fear human interaction and will do anything to avoid contact with us.
+However, some rats do not seem to care!

 Rat Has Been Cornered

 A cat is an excellent way of keeping rodents away from your yard.
-If it is working for your neighbors, then why not give it a go yourself?
+If it works for your neighbors, why not give it a go yourself?

-If a rat has been scared out of other gardens by animals, loud noises, or humans, then it could be the reason why it has found its way into your garden for some peace and protection.
+If a rat has been scared out of other gardens by animals, loud noises, or humans, it could be why it has found its way into your garden for some peace and protection.

 First things first.
 You do not, under any circumstances, use rat poison.
-Using rat poison has the potential of harming other wildlife, pets, and even humans.
+Using rat poison can harm other wildlife, pets, and even humans.
 Just do not do it.

-Secondary poison is a very real problem that could end up killing a family pet.
+Secondary poison is a genuine problem that could kill a family pet.

 A much better idea is to use a cage rat trap and load it up with some awesome rat trap bait.
-This is a very humane way of catching a rat in your yard, you just need to get rid of the rat once it has been caught.
+This is a very humane way of catching a rat in your yard; you need to get rid of it once it has been caught.

 Not only is it a humane way of catching the rat, but it is also a safe way to catch a rat without harming any other animal or pet.